-In the autumn of 2013 an exhibition of the art of Jóhannes S. Kjarval (1885-1972) was shown at the State Russian Museum in St. Petersburg, with the aim of bringing out that essential quality in his art.
-The exhibition included examples of his portrayal of lava fields and mountain landscape as he observed them at changing seasons of the year; also pieces in which he combines landscape with otherworldly beings and creatures to create a mystical, enigmatic ambiance.
-The St. Petersburg show was well received, and hence it is now being shown at Kjarvalsstaðir with minor alterations, under the theme The Seasons in Kjarval’s Art.
+In the autumn of 2013 a retrospective of Kjarval‘s work at the State Russian Museum in St. Petersburg presented examples of his paintings of Iceland’s lava fields and mountain landscape, as he perceived them in summer and winter.
+Also on display were pieces in which he combines landscape with otherworldly beings and creatures to create a mystical, enigmatic ambiance.
+The exhibition in Russia was well received, and it is now presented, with minor changes, here at Kjarvalsstaðir: The Seasons in Kjarval’s Art.

 The exhibition comprises three parts: Series, Autumn/Winter and Spring/Summer.
 Most of the works on display here are from the collection of the Reykjavík Art Museum (Kjarval Collection).
 The National Gallery of Iceland, the Kópavogur Art Museum – Gerðarsafn, the ASÍ Art Museum and individuals have also generously loaned works from their collections.